hsemple/pythongis_tutorials/docs/source/functions.rst

 Functions do not always have a fixed number of arguments.
 Sometimes, it is not always possible to know beforehand how many arguments will be passed to the function.
 For example, in a spatial interpolation exercise, it is possible to estimate the unknown value from three or four or any number of nearby values.
 In such a case, the function must be designed to handle any number of arguments that will be passed to it.

 In Python, we define a variable argument using an asterisk ('*') followed by a variable name.
-By convention, the variable name is called "aargs" but  name can be used.
+By convention, the variable name is called **"aargs"** but but name can be used.
 A tuple is used to store the values passed to *args and you can send zero or more arguments to the function.
 Also, a formal argument cab be placed before the *args variable but not after it.